polomarcus/tp/data-engineering/tp-cooperation/README.md

 ## Closer to a real project

 ### Create a website
-Your website showing some tv news should be an accesible at "http://locahost:8080"
+Your website showing some tv news should be an accesible from your localhost, example : "http://locahost:8080"

 You are free to use your favorite framework and language.